-The accounting policies set out below have been applied consistently by the Company and all of its wholly owned subsidiaries and to all periods presented in these consolidated financial statements and in preparing the opening IFRS statement of financial position at January 1, 2017 for the purposes of the transition to IFRS.
+The accounting policies set out below have been applied consistently by the Company and all of its wholly owned subsidiaries and to all periods presented in these consolidated financial statements.

 a) Basis of consolidation

 These consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 The Company's significant subsidiaries are Entrée LLC and Entrée Resources LLC.